Menu

 • check if your travel insurance policy covers it

-• ask about and insist on minimum safety requirements
+• ask the operator about and insist on minimum safety requirements

 • always use available safety gear, such as life jackets or seatbelts